Danish811/PortShield/README.md

     sudo apt install iptables
     ```

-- **KeyError when unblocking IP**: If you get an error like `KeyError: '172.19.32.1'`, it might mean that the IP is not in the `BlockedIPs` set.
-This can happen if the IP was not blocked in the first place.
-Ensure that the IP is present in `BlockedIPs` before trying to unblock it.

 - **iptables errors**: If `iptables` reports errors like `No such file or directory`, ensure that `iptables` is properly installed and configured for your system.
 You might need to switch to `iptables-legacy` if you're using a distribution that defaults to `nftables`.